© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Crow Back Tumulus is a scheduled monument protected by Cadw under reference PE467.
 View the official record →

-Crow Back Tumulus is a round barrow located in Pembrokeshire, Wales, dating to the Bronze Age.
+Crow Back Tumulus is a Neolithic or Bronze Age round barrow located in Pembrokeshire, Wales, representing an important funerary monument of prehistoric Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE467.

 Crow Back Tumulus dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Crow Back Tumulus is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is PE467.